 Volunteer Positions at CVHS

 Are you able to commit to a regular schedule?
 Animal care volunteers come in for morning shifts of 2-3 hours, a minimum of once weekly.
 These volunteers perform all essential animal care and cleaning needed on a daily basis, and involves central cleaning, sweeping and mopping, window washing, training room cleaning, and everything else related to maintaining our facility’s cleanliness.
 Here you will learn about sanitation practices and protocols that are absolutely essential to keeping the shelter animals healthy and happy.
-Every volunteer is required to complete 10 hours of general shelter help before being trained to do direct animal care.

 Do you love cats?
 CVHS Cat wing may be the place for you!
-Cat care volunteers assist staff with cleaning cat rooms, feeding, enrichment activities for our feline residents and much more.
-As a cat care volunteer you will learn about feline behavior and body language and have a real opportunity to alleviate stress and enhance the lives of the cats in our shelter while they await their adoptive homes.
-Ten hours of general shelter help are required before becoming a cat care volunteer.
+Cat care volunteers assist staff with cleaning cat rooms, feeding, enrichment activities for our feline residents, and much more.
+As a cat care volunteer you will learn about feline behavior and body language, and have a real opportunity to alleviate stress, and enhance the lives of the cats in our shelter while they await their adoptive homes.

 Are you a dog person?
-CVHS has opportunities in our dog wing to assist staff with dog care.
-Volunteers will clean kennels, feed, walk dogs and provide enrichment activities to alleviate kennel stress.
+Volunteers will clean kennels, feed, walk dogs, and provide enrichment activities to alleviate kennel stress.
 As dog handling in a shelter environment requires specialized training, volunteers wishing to handle dogs outside of the kennels must commit to further training and education.
-Ten hours of general shelter help are required before becoming a dog program volunteer.

 Do you love helping people?
 Can you work in a fast paced and sometimes stressful environment?
 Customer care may be the place for you!
-Our customer care representatives answer the phones, assist potential adopters and visitors to the shelter and help keep the front desk and the lobby neat and attractive.
-Ten hours of general shelter help and specialized customer service training are required to become a customer care volunteer.
+Our customer care representatives answer the phones and assist potential adopters.

 CVHS transport volunteers are responsible for transporting animals wherever they need to go, most often to veterinary appointments.
-To be a transport volunteer you must be 21 years old, have a clean driving record and a valid driver’s license as you will be driving the shelter van.
+To be a transport volunteer you must be 21 years old, have a clean driving record and a valid driver’s license, as you may be driving the shelter van.
 Our transport needs are very diverse and sometimes require little to no notice; other times they can be scheduled in advance.
 Animals need to be transported around town, throughout the state, and sometimes across state lines for reasons including medical needs, transferring, or adoption.
 We have a reliable van that can be used for most transportation needs.

 Whether you can come in on a regular schedule or just simply the occasional shift, we always have projects and tasks to be done.
-If you want to volunteer, but are not sure of the best fit, let us know and we will work together to find a match.
+If you want to volunteer, but are not sure of the best fit, let us know, and we will work together to see if we have a match.